bahmutov/talks/dependencies-best-practices-node.md

 different parts are developed at different speeds.
 ```

+## Non-problem

+> In a single repo model, I could have just fixed the bug.

+## Non-problem

+In a single repo, because it lack isolation, you might fix 1 bug,
+but it might interact with other parts and introduce 10 new bugs.

 ## Simple problem 1

 > package.json dependencies get out of sync with `node_modules`